Austin Wayne Self

 Austin Wayne Self (born March 5, 1996) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for his family team, AM Racing.
-He also has competed in the ARCA Menards Series, previously driving full-time in it for two years before moving up to the Truck Series, although he has continued to drive in the series part-time, most recently in 2019, where he drove the No. 32 Chevrolet for Win-Tron Racing.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for his family team, AM Racing.
+He has also competed in the ARCA Menards Series, previously driving full-time in it for two years before moving up to the Truck Series, although he has continued to drive in the series part-time, most recently in 2022, where he drove the No. 32 Chevrolet for AM Racing.

 Racing career

 ARCA Menards Series

 Self scored his first win at Winchester Speedway in June 2015, finishing second in the standings for that same year.
 As a career, Self totaled 45 starts for two teams.

 Camping World Truck Series

 In December 2015, it was announced that Self would compete for Rookie of the Year honors and run the entire schedule with AM Racing, driving the No. 22 Toyota Tundra owned by his father Tim Self.
 After failing to qualify for the third race of the season at Martinsville, Self took the place of Tommy Joe Martins, who damaged his truck in qualifying and was not able to race.
 Ironically, he recorded his highest Camping World Truck Series finish at that time, finishing 15th.

 In his rookie season of 2016, Self was penalized two times in the first three races.
 After the first race at Daytona, he was given a warning for an illegal triangular filler panel.
 After the third race at Martinsville, he was given a warning for trailing arm infractions.

 After his family team merged with Win-Tron Racing, Self began driving trucks out of the Win-Tron shop in Mooresville, NC beginning with the thirteenth race of the season at Bristol.

 Self started the 2017 season on a high note when he finished second at Daytona.
 However, AM Racing did not enter the following week's race at Atlanta as they planned to focus on building the team.
 In May, Self joined Niece Motorsports and the No. 45 Chevrolet at Kansas.
 At Pocono, Self joined Martins Motorsports and drove the No. 44 truck to a 16th-place finish.
 Self continued to drive primarily for Martins, returning to AM Racing for Canadian Tire Motorsport Park and Niece for Talladega Superspeedway.

 On October 30, 2017, it was announced that Self joined Niece Motorsports for the entirety of the 2018 NASCAR Camping World Truck Series season.

 Following the Homestead race, AM Racing and Niece Motorsports parted ways allowing AM Racing to field full-time for Self in 2019.

 After running the first three races of the year and missing the next two, Self was indefinitely suspended by NASCAR on April 1, 2019, after the fifth event of the season.
 Self was suspended for violating the sanctioning body's substance abuse policy.
 After completing NASCAR's "Road to Recovery" rehab program, Self was reinstated on April 30.